Mutual grooming

 Grooming is free.

-I'm sure some people will try to take advantage of the situation and offer grooming services for hire.
+I'm sure some people will try to take advantage of the situation, and offer paid grooming services.

-Also, it would not work, as explained above and possibly leave the clients in great pain.
+Furthermore, it wouldn't work, as explained above, and could potentially leave clients in considerable pain.

-This is a question of respecting yourself, your body and others.
+This is about respecting yourself, your body, and others.

 The instinct of mutual grooming